-These Air Force reservists have suffered the same adverse health effects as Vietnam veterans, yet their claims have been consistently denied by the VA because they were not “boots on the ground” and the VA did not believe that they could have been exposed to Agent Orange on the C-123 aircraft years after the planes were used to spray the chemical.
-Contrary to the VA’s position, the key findings of the IOM report are:
+These Air Force reservists have suffered the same adverse health effects as Vietnam veterans, yet the VA consistently denied their disability claims because they were not “boots on the ground” and the VA did not believe that they could have been exposed to Agent Orange on the C-123 aircraft years after the planes were used to spray the chemical.
+The key findings of the IOM report are:

 - The Air Force reservists would have experienced some exposure to chemicals from herbicide residue when working inside the C-123 aircraft.